 I recently had the chance to work with several young families looking for help to build their wealth and improve their finances.
 We discussed a broad range of topics from buying a house, saving for retirement, savings for their kids’ college, budgeting and building legacy.
-As a financial advisor in my late 30s, soon to be early 40s, I have gone personally through many of these questions and was happy to share my experience.
+As a financial advisor in the early 40s, I have personally gone through many of these questions and was happy to share my experience.

 Some of my clients already had young children.
 Others are expecting a new family member.
 Being a dad of a nine-month-old boy, I could relate to many of their concerns.
 My experience helped me guide them through the web of financial and investment questions.

 While each family is unique, there are many common themes amongst all couples.
 While each topic of them deserves a separate post, I will try to summarize them for you.